italian dessert recipes

 anisette cookies

-We use anise often in our Italian dessert recipes.
-I can remember the smell in our house at Christmas time when my mom would make her Anise Biscotti Recipe to give to the aunties for a hostess gift.
+We use anise often in our Italian dessert recipes and I can remember the smell in our house at Christmas time when my mom would make her Anise Biscotti Recipe.
+She loved to make those to give to the aunties as a hostess gift.

 This is NOT one of those bakery pretender wanna-be Italian cookies.
-This is hard core Italian.
+These are hard core Italian.
 And I wouldn't skip the lemon at all - it really compliments the anise!
 And that's what will make this taste authentic.

-It's a one bowl easy to make cookie, that means ONE bowl from recipe to oven.
+It's a one bowl easy to make cookie.
+That means ONE bowl from recipe to oven.
 Stretch your taste bud boundaries if you have never tried anise before.
-And if you want a slightly LESS flavored anise cookie - check out my sesame seeds cookies.
+And if you want a slightly LESS flavored anise cookie - check out my sesame seed cookies.
 They are very traditional also - and have a hint of anise if you aren't ready to go all in on the anise.

 Thanks for stopping by -